 Price Difference Between the GRE & GMAT

 Certainly, the price difference between the two is not that big.
 However, it can be when you consider re-sits.
-If you re-sit both exams 5 times this year, you’ll end up paying $1250 for the GMAT but only $1025 for the GRE.

 Which Strengths are Both Exams Played to?